zhongk8194/DH110-A05/README.md

 <img src="it2-1.jpg" width=80%>
 <img src="it2-2.jpg" width=80%>
 <br>
 _Problem:_ Everything went smoothly in this round of user testing; however, the user brought up suggestions regarding the copy of the text.
-Specifically, she wondered if instead of "Customize" for feature 1, the word "Personalize" or "Display" would work just as well or better.
-She also brought up concerns about Accessibility Mode being the only element under the "Site Display" section for feature 2.
+Specifically, she wondered if instead of "Customize" for **Feature 1**, the word "Personalize" or "Display" would work just as well or better.
+She also brought up concerns about Accessibility Mode being the only element under the "Site Display" section for **Feature 2**.
 <br><br>
-_Changes to be made:_ If I was to create another iteration, I would play around with different wordings for feature 1.
+_Changes to be made:_ If I was to create another iteration, I would play around with different wordings for **Feature 1**.
 I would test if the words "Personalize" or "Display" were more intuitive for the user by conducting more usability testings.
-Furthermore, I would consider placing Accessibility Mode on the homepage to make it easier for users to find.
+Furthermore, for **Feature 2**, I would consider placing Accessibility Mode on the homepage to make it easier for users to find.
 <br><br>

 ## Reflection